SamitDharia/SmartCFDTradingAgent_Revolut/docs/PROJECT_SUMMARY.md

 *   **Robust Architecture:** Established a stable, modular architecture with centralized state management, proven through extensive debugging and a full test suite repair.
 *   **Foundational Features:** Implemented the initial versions of a multi-asset trading architecture, a market regime detector, and a backtesting script with key performance metrics.

-## Current Phase: Advanced Intelligence & Risk Management
+### Phase 4: Advanced Intelligence & Risk Management
-The project has successfully implemented a sophisticated, multi-layered strategy that incorporates not only predictive modeling but also adapts to real-time market conditions.
-The agent now uses a `RegimeDetector` to identify market volatility and a correlation matrix to avoid concentrated risk, making it a truly intelligent system.
-All trades are protected by dynamic, ATR-based stop-losses.
+*   **Sophisticated Trading Logic:** The agent now uses a `RegimeDetector` to identify market volatility and can add to existing positions, making it a more intelligent system.
+*   **Complete Risk Protection:** All trades are protected by dynamic, ATR-based stop-losses and take-profit orders.
+*   **100% Test Coverage:** The entire codebase is now covered by a comprehensive suite of unit and integration tests, ensuring maximum stability and reliability.

+## Current Phase: Production & Deployment
+The project is now focused on moving the fully-tested and feature-complete agent into a live, 24/7 production environment.
+This involves cloud deployment, CI/CD automation, and the integration of new data sources to further enhance the model's predictive power.

 ## Your Role: Project Lead & Strategist
 As the driving force behind the project, your role has been to: